-If you are a degree-qualified nurse who is eligible to register (Division 1), this master’s program equips you with the skills and knowledge you need to shape the development and delivery of healthcare services.
+Shape the future of clinical healthcare.
+If you are a degree-qualified nurse who is eligible to register (Division 1), this Master’s program equips you with the skills and knowledge to have significant impact on the development and delivery of healthcare services.

-In this degree you will:
+In this program you will:

 - Prepare for clinical leadership, research and advanced practice roles